Roger Stone, Alex Jones among new subpoenas issued by Jan. 6 panel

 The committee said Stone was in D.C. on Jan.
 5 & 6, spoke at a Jan.
 5 rally and was scheduled to speak on Jan.
 6. He also sought financial support to pay for his security through a Stop the Steal website, lawmakers said.
 Stone also made remarks he was planning to "lead a march to the Capitol" from the Ellipse rally, according to the panel.

 Before the siege, Stone was a guest at the Willard Hotel, where several prominent Trump allies met in part to plot how to overturn President Biden's election, according to the panel.
-That hotel meeting and guests are major areas of interest for the committee; Stone joins other subpoenaed guests who were also at the hotel, including former Trump strategist Steve Bannon, attorney John Eastman, ex-National Security Adviser Michael Flynn and Bernard Kerik, the former New York City police commissioner who was later sent to prison and then pardoned by Trump.
+That hotel meeting and guests are major areas of interest for the committee; Stone joins other subpoenaed guests who were also at the hotel, including former Trump strategist Steve Bannon, attorney John Eastman, ex-national security adviser Michael Flynn and Bernard Kerik, the former New York City police commissioner who was later sent to prison and then pardoned by Donald Trump.

 The panel says its focus on Jones, the controversial Austin, Texas figure, is tied to his help organizing the rally at the Ellipse before the riot on Jan.
 6. Jones claimed to facilitate a donation that covered significant funding for the event, and spoke at a Jan.
 6 event at Freedom Plaza.